nasa/astrobee/doc/general_documentation/NASA_INSTALL.md

     ./scripts/configure.sh -l -p $INSTALL_PATH -w $WORKSPACE_PATH

-*Note: If a workspace is specified but not an explicit install distectory, install location will be $WORKSPACE_PATH/install.*
+*Note: If a workspace is specified but not an explicit install directory, install location will be $WORKSPACE_PATH/install.*